RaghavK24/VirtuoGAN/README.md

 ## Virtuo GAN

-Virtuo GAN is my implementation of the original GAN paper, modified to use LeakyReLU and 1D batch normalisation, among other model architecture-related changes.
+Virtuo GAN is my implementation of the original GAN paper, modified to use LeakyReLU and 1D batch normalization, among other model architecture-related changes.

 ### Examples

-GAN was trained on data from MNIST dataset.
-Here is how the generated digits look like:
+GAN was trained on data from the MNIST dataset.
+Here is what the generated digits look like:

 <div style="display: flex;">
     <img src="data/generated_imagery/generated_image0.jpg" style="width: 30%; display: inline-block;">